engin100/950/labs/lab-3.md

 | SDO (Serial Data Out, aka MISO) | D7 |
 | SDI (Serial Data In, aka MOSI) | D8 |
 | CS (Chip Select) | D9 |

+Navigate to and open the following example file: File -> Examples -> ENGR100-950 -> Lab3_SensorIntegration.

+Read through the code carefully and modify all of the "?" to have accurate values relavent to your setup.
+This includes slope and intercept values from calibration curves, and pin numbering for your specific wiring.
+Run this code and ensure it's working as expected.

 ### 6. Adding the MicroSD Card Adapter Module